COVID-19: For Nonprofits

 L.A.
 Regional COVID-19 Recovery Fund

 The County of Los Angeles and the City of Los Angeles, in partnership with institutional and corporate philanthropy, have come together to create the LA Regional COVID-19 Recovery Fund.
 The fund will offer loan and grant resources to micro-entrepreneurs, small businesses, and non-profits.
+Applications are currently closed.

 Disaster Assistance for Damage from Bobcat Fire